 Fake Online Stores

 Scammers set up fake online stores that sell PS5 and Xbox Series X/S consoles at either the market or higher prices.
+They have also done this when the Nintendo Switch was in high-demand.
 These fake online stores could look like actual retail stores, like Best Buy or Amazon, that are sent to customers via email and phishing links.
-The URL is usually misspelled, but is usually unnoticed since the website looks so real.
+The URL is usually misspelled but is usually unnoticed since the website looks so real.

 There are also fake online stores with different names that claim they are real.
 Once you enter your account information or financial information to purchase these consoles, scammers can then steal it and use it to commit identity fraud or steal your money.
 These websites can also contain malware.